jillmpla/south_carolina_fires/README.md

 - **NASA FIRMS (Fire Information for Resource Management System)** provides satellite-based fire detection data from multiple Earth-observing satellites.
     - Currently ingests VIIRS (Visible Infrared Imaging Radiometer Suite) data from **Suomi NPP (S-NPP)** and **NOAA-20** satellites.
     - Each detection includes lat/long, brightness, UTC date/time, satellite & instrument, confidence, FRP, and day/night.
-    - Data is spatially filtered to **South Carolina**, de-duplicated across satellites, and stored as a daily snapshot in a Postgres database.
+    - Data is spatially filtered to South Carolina, de-duplicated as needed, and kept in a rolling 48-hour window in Postgres (older rows are pruned automatically).

 ### **Database & Hosting:**
-- **Supabase (PostgreSQL)** – Stores fire data and serves it via an API.
+- **Supabase (PostgreSQL)** – Stores fire data, serves it via an API, and automatically prunes rows older than ~72 hours (keeping the latest 48 hours visible with a buffer).
-- **Vercel** – Hosts both the backend (API) and frontend.
-- **Vercel Cron job** – Runs once daily to fetch and store new data.
+- **Vercel** – Hosts both the backend (API) and frontend, with a daily cron job to fetch new data.

 ---